 There are a number of boat-plus-drinking things you can do in the city, but our favourite one is the very cool 1920s commuter yacht, the Northern Lights, that departs from Rose Wharf.
 This boat is super cool and isn’t just one-on-one-on-one with you, your partner and the captain (awkward).
-It has a full crew and candlelit tables for full romantic ambience of other people clinking glasses and murmuring sweet nothings.
+It has a full crew and candlelit tables for the full romantic ambience of other people clinking glasses and listening to your flirting.

 Gaze upon the city skyline and pat yourself on the back for booking such an awesome night for your S.O.